Agentic Coding Data Dump

 When creating memory files, it's better to layer knowledge around the workspace instead of cramming it all into one root CLAUDE.md file.
 Claude Code has a built-in feature where it lazy-loads nested CLAUDE.md files while traversing directories.

-In practice, in a typical full-stack repo, this would mean defining your database migration patterns and naming conventions in the packages/backend/../db/migrations/CLAUDE.md path rather than in the root of the project.
+In practice, in a typical full-stack repo, this would mean defining your database migration patterns and naming conventions at packages/backend/../db/migrations/CLAUDE.md rather than in the root of the project.

-You can generate these files by running the /init command.
+Write these files yourself rather than auto-generating them, here's a good guide on writing a solid CLAUDE.md.
 Be sure to keep them updated.
 There is a skill for that.

 Security